Saré Pathé Bouya Middle School Well Project – Senegal

 Saré Pathé Bouya, Department of Kolda, Region of Kolda, Senegal

 Saré Pathé Bouya is a village of approximately 500 people located in the region of Kolda in southern Senegal.
 It is about 7 km north of National Route 6 near Mampatim.
 Most of the population belongs to the Mandinka ethnic group, but at least two small compounds are predominately Pulaar speaking, as are the surrounding villages.

 The population of Saré Pathé is distributed over 29 compounds, ranging in size from 5 to 48 people, with an average compound size of about 17 people.

-The local economy relies primarily on subsistence farming, with some sale of vegetables, cotton, peanuts and other crops.
+The local economy relies primarily on subsistence farming, with some sales of vegetables, cotton, peanuts and other crops.
 There is one elementary school and a middle school, as well as a health post serving Saré Pathé Bouya and the surrounding Pulaar communities.